The Charioteer

-The Charioteer is a war novel by Mary Renault first published in London in 1953.
-Renault's US publisher (Morrow) refused to publish it until 1959 due to its generally positive portrayal of homosexuality.
-The Charioteer is significant because it features a prominent – and positive – gay theme at an early date and quickly became a bestseller – particularly within the gay community.
+The Charioteer is a romantic war novel by Mary Renault (pseudonym for Eileen Mary Challans) first published in London in 1953.
+Renault's US publisher (Morrow) refused to publish it until 1959, after a revision of the text, due to its generally positive portrayal of homosexuality.
+The Charioteer is significant because it features a gay protagonist and romantic story with a happy ending, the first book traditionally published in England to do so.
+It quickly became a bestseller – particularly within the gay community, and remains a cult classic.